Ossian Berger

-Ossian Berger (13 February 1849–28 December 1914) was a Swedish politician and lawyer.
-He was the minister of justice between 1902 and 1905.
+Ossian Berger (13 February 1849 – 28 December 1914) was a Swedish politician and lawyer.
+He was the minister of justice from 1902 to 1905 and member of the Riksdag (parliament) from 1907 to 1912.

 Early life and education

-Berger was born in Nysund parish, Örebro county, on 13 February 1849.
-He graduated from Uppsala University receiving a bachelor's degree in law and also obtained a PhD in law from the same university.
+Berger was born in Nysund parish, Örebro County, on 13 February 1849.
+He was the son of Anders Berger – a member of the burghers in the Riksdag of the Estates and a member of the lower house (Andra kammaren) of the Riksdag – and Marie Charlotte Löwenhielm.
+His brothers were mathematician Alexander Berger and journalist Vilhelm Berger.
+He graduated from Uppsala University, receiving a bachelor's degree in law, doctorate in philosophy, and doctorate in law.

 Career

-Following his graduation Berger served as judge in different cities.
-He worked as an ombudsman before he was appointed minister of justice in 1902.
+After graduating, he then worked in the Scania and Blekinge Court of Appeal and then as chief justice of Åsbo Northern Hundred from 1892 to 1898.
+From 1898 to 1902 he was the parliamentary ombudsman, after which he became minister of justice from 1902 to 1905 in Erik Gustaf Boström's second cabinet.
 During his tenure several bills were presented on the arrangement of literary property.
 In 1904 he presented a bill that would make the state obliged to provide assistance to the detainees if they requested.
 However, his proposal was not endorsed by the Riksdag.
 On 2 August 1905 he resigned from the office.
-After retiring from politics he continued to work in different legal posts.